Your home is a dangerous place.

-Therefore, it is best to limit the space for your chinchilla when they are out and about to a room you can control and understand the dangers.
+Therefore, it is best to limit the space for your chinchilla when it is out and about to a single room where you understand, and can control, the dangers.

-It is the best way to chinchilla proof a room and is going to make you be much more at ease when you have them out to play and interact.
+It is the best way to chinchilla proof a room and is going to make you be much more at ease when you have your pet out to play and interact.

 So, remember, block all potential escapes when chinchilla proofing your room of choice.

-Next, we need to ensure that we limit the number of cords present in a room and the cords that are necessary, you want to make sure are covered completely.
+Next, we need to ensure that we limit the number of cords present in the room to only ones that are absolutely necessary.
+And those cords need to be covered completely.

 Chinchillas are known to chew exposed wires, which can prove deadly if it is not taken care of.

-I recommend purchasing the thicker cord covers such as these (Link to Amazon).
+I recommend purchasing the thicker cord covers like these.

-They simply can be cut to fit and Velcro around all your cords, and it is the current set up I use due to my home office being in the same room as my chinchilla.
+You can simply cut them to fit and Velcro around all your cords.
+It is the current set up I use, due to my home office being in the same room as my chinchilla.

 Protect Other Chewable Items

-You can use protective coverings if you choose or you can block off the outer walls and items; they may be able to chew.
+You can use protective coverings if you choose.
+Or you can block off the outer walls and any other items they may be able to chew.

 Not to mention, when chinchilla proofing a room, you should also be striving to make your life easier.